ivonunes/plumekit/docs/start/tutorial.md

 )
 ```

-The builder covers creating, altering, renaming and dropping tables, columns,
-foreign keys and indexes.
+Spelling the columns out keeps the migration a frozen record: editing the `Bookmark` model later never rewrites it.
+The builder covers creating, altering, renaming and dropping tables, columns, foreign keys and indexes.
 For anything it doesn't, run `db.query("...")` directly.

 Apply it: